laszlo-r/sublime-webloader/README.md

 --------
 - Contact: <http://rozsahegyi.info>
 - License: [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License][license].
-- Summary: free to download/share/use, you have to credit me, and you can't sell it or build upon it.
+- Summary: free to download/share/use, but you have to credit me, and you can't sell, alter, or bundle this.
 - ![Creative Commons License][image]

 Credits: